shilad/cartograph/README.md

 cd /etc/TileStache/
 sudo gedit tilestache.cfg
 ```
 Edit the file to work with our project.
+(NOTE: update this with a file in setup files so that the code doesn't have to go in the readme - it will be getting updated regularly)
 ```
 {
   "cache":